AlexLamper/scripture/README.md

 A: Yes!
 Scripture is free for everyone.
 Premium features may be added in the future.

 **Q: What Bible translations are supported?**
-A: Scripture currently supports the **King James Version (KJV)**, with plans to expand to other translations in the future.
+A: Scripture currently supports the multiple bible version such as the King James Bible, with plans to expand to other translations in the future.

 **Q: How do I report a bug or suggest a feature?**
 A: Please open an issue on our GitHub repository with details of your suggestion or bug report.